kismir/RepoToText/README.md

 # RepoToText

-This repository provides you to convert your bunch of files to plain text.
+This repository provides you ability to convert your bunch of files to plain text.
 Then you simply can cover your files back.

 Instruction: